 Since 2019, ACA has been working with the National Center for Interstate Compacts to create and operationalize a compact for counselors — and now the Counseling Compact is operational.
-Thirty-seven states have now passed the Compact legislation and have joined the Commission, which will likely start granting privileges to practice in other Compact states by the end of 2025.
-The Compact will significantly change the way counselors can practice and provide continuity of care and the ability to reach underserved populations.
+The Compact will change the way counselors practice by reducing barriers to interstate care, hopefully,

 Feb 14, 2024